It doesn’t matter if you plan to hire a decorator or do-it-yourself, you can’t avoid knowing these 6 things.

 6. What’s Your Story

 Your home needs to tell your story.
-Like every word in a book has the purpose of taking you through the tale, so every thing in your home serves to tell your story.
-Tweet that!
+Like every word in a book has the purpose of taking you through the tale, so everything in your home serves to tell your story.

 You should know and share your story.
 What is most important to you?
 What are your hobbies and interests?
 What is your profession?
-Even if you think it has nothing to do with decorating, because you never know.
-The details of your story can be used to personalize you space and make it uniquely you.
+Even if you think it has nothing to do with decorating because you never know.
+The details of your story can be used to personalize your space and make it uniquely you.

 You Are the Best Person to Decorate Your Home